lxsang/ROS-packages/multi_master_bridge/README.md

 ### Sending ROS message to other master

-It up to the users to define when to send a ROS message to other master, this can be performed inside a topic, or a service, etc. The only requirement is that the helper for the target ROS message must be known by the protocol.
+It's up to the users to define when to send a ROS message to other master, this can be performed inside a topic, or a service, etc. The only requirement is that the helper for the target ROS message must be known by the protocol.
 This snippet shows how to send a *geometry_msgs::Point* message to other master:

 ```c++
 geometry_msgs::Point data;